HelloImKevo/UdemyDatingApp/README.md

 Open the **Command Palette** (SHIFT + CMD + P), and search for "NuGet" and click on the option that reads "NuGet: Open NuGet Gallery".

-Look for "System.Identity" by Microsoft, and install "System.IdentityModel.Tokens.Jwt".
+Look for "system.identity", and install "System.IdentityModel.Tokens.Jwt" by Microsoft.
 I selected version `6.24.0`.

+Look for "microsoft.aspnetcore.authentication", and install "Microsoft.AspNetCore.Authentication.JwtBearer" by Microsoft.
+I selected version `6.0.10`.

 ## Installing Angular Language Service